 Although you have paid in to qualify for SSDI benefits, they will not provide pay equivalent to what you received during your employment.
 The SSA calculates your payment amount based on your earning history, but some still find it difficult to live on SSDI benefits alone.

 If SSDI benefits alone are below a certain amount, you may also qualify for Supplemental Security Income (SSI), which some people can receive concurrently with SSDI.
-Contact the legal team at Berger and Green today at (412) 661-1400, and a Cranberry Township Social Security Disability Insurance lawyer can help you determine the types of Social Security disability you qualify for and help you file or appeal your claim.
+Contact the legal team at Berger and Green, and a Cranberry Township Social Security Disability Insurance lawyer can help you determine the types of Social Security disability you qualify for and help you file or appeal your claim.

 Working While Receiving SSDI

-If you can work in some limited capacity the SSA may allow you to earn an income through employment if you do not exceed a certain threshold.
-In 2021, beneficiaries could earn up to $1,310 per month and still receive SSDI benefits.
+If you can work in some limited capacity, the SSA may allow you to earn an income through employment if you do not exceed a certain threshold.
+In 2024, beneficiaries could earn up to $1,550 per month and still receive SSDI benefits.
 However, you must report all of your wages to the SSA, and if you receive too much income, they can revoke your SSDI benefits.

-The SSA gives applicants who received SSDI denials up to 60 days to dispute the decision through their appeals process.
-If you do not begin your appeal within this time frame, you must again submit a new application to the SSA again for consideration.
+The SSA gives applicants who received SSDI or SSI denials up to 60 days to appeal the decision through their appeals process.
+If you do not submit your request for reconsideration within this time frame, you must submit a new application to the SSA for consideration.

 Review Your Initial Application

-Applicants often find the SSDI application process long and confusing, and its specific requirements leave little room for even the smallest errors.
+Applicants often find the disability application process long and confusing, and its specific requirements leave little room for even the smallest errors.
 If you accidentally left out certain information, we can help you determine what you need to gather before your appeal.
-We can also identify any administrative mistakes made on the SSA’s end that could have impacted the decision regarding your application.

 Help You File for a Reconsideration